aorumbayev/algokit-core/docs/book/research/ffi_garbage_collection.md

 ### Go

-Go has [runtime.SetFinalizer](https://pkg.go.dev/runtime#SetFinalizer) but it is not a perfect solution, especially for objects in memory.
-From the documentation:

-> The finalizer is scheduled to run at some arbitrary time after the program can no longer reach the object to which obj points.
-There is no guarantee that finalizers will run before a program exits, so typically they are useful only for releasing non-memory resources associated with an object during a long-running program.

-This means we should likely not rely on `SetFinalizer` for garbage collecting Rust-owned objects.
-Or, at the very least, more extensive testing will be required if we were to use `SetFinalizer`
+As of Go 1.24, we can call `runtime.AddCleanup` along with a `weak.Pointer` to the Rust-owned object (or anything else other than a reference to itself) to have the garbage collector safely clean up the Rust-owned memory.
+An article on this topic can be read [here](https://go.dev/blog/cleanups-and-weak).

 ### Swift

-Swift is not a GC language, but uses reference-counted pointers.
-All objects going over the FFI via UniFFI are wrapped in a Rust ARC (even if not explicit, it is done automatically by the binding generator).
-This presumably means that the reference count is shared between Swift and Rust
+Swift is not a GC language, but the compiler uses reference-counted pointers.
+On the Rust side, all objects going over the FFI via UniFFI are wrapped in a Rust ARC (even if not explicit, it is done automatically by the binding generator).